Sunday, 22 May 2011

 Hill of Arisdale 210 metres 40 minutes

-After 4 days of round-the-clock work, I needed a break so I left Lerwick at 5pm to drive up to Yell and walk its highest hill.
-I missed the ferry by a few minutes after being delayed by the rush hour traffic exiting Lerwick and then by a low loader collecting a digger blocking the road.
-It was a happy set of circumstances as I was able to watch an otter patrolling the bay by the ferry terminal at Toft and miss a passing shower whilst on the ferry.
+After four days of round-the-clock work, I needed a break, so I left Lerwick at 5 pm to drive up to Yell and walk its highest hill.
+I missed the ferry by a few minutes after being delayed by rush-hour traffic exiting Lerwick and then by a low loader collecting a digger that blocked the road.
+It was a happy set of circumstances as I was able to watch an otter patrolling the bay by the ferry terminal at Toft and then avoid a passing shower whilst on the ferry.

 The hill of Arisdale is the highest point of a long ridge that runs south to north and provides the backbone of Yell.
 Its snout overlooks Burravoe.
 I parked by a track leading to the Catalina aircraft wreck and followed the track for a while until tempted as always to strike out and take a direct route onto the ridge.
 The hillside was well populated by Shetland sheep and lambs.
 As I hit the ridge I saw two wild-looking dogs, they started to bark and approach but then bolted in the opposite direction as I shouted to them.
 Shortly afterwards I reached the ridge, it was Great Skua (Bonxie) territory and for the next 15 minutes until I reached the summit cairn I was circled by several pairs of Bonxies as I passed through their nesting areas.
 Fortunately, it was still too early in the nesting season for them to start strafing me.

-It had taken half an hour to climb the hill and I had to decide whether to run down and try to catch the ferry back or enjoy the evening, watch the birdlife and take a leisurely drive around the coast of Yell, I decided on the latter and as I descended the flank of the hill, two red-throated divers flew past.
+It had taken half an hour to climb the hill and I had to decide whether to run down and try to catch the ferry back or enjoy the evening and watch the birdlife and then take a leisurely drive around the coast of Yell.
+I decided on the latter and as I descended the flank of the hill, two red-throated divers flew past.
 I descended to the northwest with the hope of seeing the crashed Catalina and on reaching the glen I met a farmer carrying a large rifle and looking for a pair of wild dogs.
 He told me that they had been on the run for 3 days and a couple of lambs had been killed.
-He assured me that the rifle was for the telescopic sights so I gave him directions of where the dogs had been heading.
+He assured me that the rifle was for the telescopic sights.
+I gave him directions for where the dogs had been heading.

-I arrived back with an hour to spare so I drove through Burravoe, where the local primary school had been approved for closure by the Council two days earlier as part of an Education Blueprint.
+I arrived back with an hour to spare before the next ferry so I drove through Burravoe, where the local primary school had been approved for closure by the Council two days earlier as part of an Education Blueprint.
 Burravoe is a rural idyll on an early summer evening.
-It was a long drive over the Heogals and then on the roller coaster over the flank of other hills to the dispersed settlement of Mid Yell, although there were splendid coastal views to the east all the way.
-When I arrived in Mid Yell there was time to look around the schools and visit the local beach where Grace Ann, a swimming instructor whom I had given a lift from the airport to Lerwick on a previous visit, had taught children to swim before the days of 'fancy leisure pools'.
+I continued on a long drive over the Heogals and then on the roller coaster over the flank of other hills to the dispersed settlement of Mid Yell.
+There were splendid coastal views to the east all the way.
+When I arrived in Mid Yell there was time to look around the schools and visit the local beach where Grace Ann, a swimming instructor, whom I had given a lift from the airport to Lerwick on a previous visit, had taught children to swim before the days of 'fancy leisure pools'.

 It had been an evening to enjoy and I drove back on the perfect roads empty of traffic to catch a ferry to the mainland.
-As I arrived back in Lerwick I was summoned to the pub for a drink with Professor Peter McKiernan and Gary Bowman from St Andrew's University, whom I had engaged to prepare a scenario plan for Shetland.
-After a couple of beers, I suggested some fish and chips from the Fort and we arrived just as it closed its doors for the night.
+As I arrived back in Lerwick I was summoned to the pub for a drink with Professor Peter McKiernan and Gary Bowman from St Andrew's University whom I had engaged to prepare a scenario plan for Shetland.
+They were mesmerised by Shetland and seemed more animated by the work as we prepared for a two-day workshop with community groups and key workers from the Council.
+Health Board and business community.
+After a couple of beers, I suggested some fish and chips from the Fort and we arrived just as it was closing its doors for the night.
 We were given what was left.
-I must have been a good customer but then the generosity of Shetlanders is legendary.
+I must have been a good customer but then the generosity of Shetlanders is given, just like some evenings such as this one.

 No comments: